DegreeBachelor of Science in Nursing

 - Violations of the academic integrity policies

 - Violation of the American Nurses Association “Code for Nurses” guidelines for ethical practice, or the National Student Nurses’ Association “Code of Academic and Clinical conduct”

-- Following admission and enrollment, discovery of dishonest proclamation of self report of crime on application following criminal background discovery
+- Following admission and enrollment, the discovery of dishonest proclamation of self-report of crime on application following criminal background discovery

 - Failure to maintain a grade point average (GPA) of 2.50